garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 The queue is simply a queue (first in first out) of entity references (id + entity type).
 New entities are stored on front.
 When the queue becomes larger than 10 items, the ones at the end fall off.

+More precise, it is a queue of entity reference groups.
+Multiple entities can be added as a single group.
+The result of a query for example, that exists of 3 persons.
+So that you can later refer to these as "they".

 ## Pronoun grammar